 On September 29, 2016, the Board of Directors of the Company declared and approved the payment of the preference dividend on the Company's preferred shares.
 The entitlement to, and payment of the dividend is conditional on the completion of the Qualified IPO.
-The amount of the preference dividend to be paid is determined based on the annual rate of 6% from the date of the issuance of the respective preferred shares to the date of the Qualified IPO plus a special rate of return on Series A\, B1, B2 and B4 Shares.
+The amount of the preference dividend to be paid is determined based on the annual rate of 6% from the date of the issuance of the respective preferred shares to the date of the Qualified IPO plus a special rate of return on Series A, B1, B2 and B4 Shares.
 The preference dividend is to be paid in either cash or ordinary shares of the Company as elected by each preferred shareholder.
 The number of ordinary shares to be issued to pay the preference dividends is determined based on the initial public offering price of the Company's ordinary shares and the dividend amount elected by the preferred shareholder to be paid in ordinary shares.
-The shareholders of Series A, A\, B, B1, B2 redeemable preferred shares have elected to receive the dividend in ordinary shares of the Company upon the completion of the Qualified IPO.
+The shareholders of Series A, A, B, B1, B2 redeemable preferred shares have elected to receive the dividend in cash upon the completion of the Qualified IPO, and the shareholders of Series B4, B5 and C redeemable preferred shares have elected to receive the dividend in ordinary shares of the Company upon the completion of the Qualified IPO.